benoitj/blog.benoitj.ca/content/posts/patching-tools-st.md

 Yes you can do all this manually on the same branch, but it's takes more time and it is much more error prone.
 Tools are better than us to identify patterns and repeat tasks.

 Have fun patching! :)

+---

+_This is day 10 of my #100DaysToOffload.
+You can read more about the challenge here: <https://100daystooffload.com>._

 <!--more-->